softwareguru/airflowsummit-website/content/sessions/2024/workshops/workshop-broadcom.md

 room:
 time_start: 2024-09-10 9:00:00
 time_end: 2024-09-10 9:25:00
+summary: "Learn how easy it is to integrate Automation Analytics & Intelligence (AAI) and Airflow, including details on the architecture and implementation strategies."
 ---

 In this workshop we will discuss how easy it is to integrate Automation Analytics & Intelligence (AAI) and Airflow, including details on the architecture and implementation strategies.